-When I was teaching junior high and high school writing classes, we made sure that part of each class was spent in play.
+When I was teaching junior high and high school writing classes, we made sure to spend part of each class in play.
 No one is too old for games!
 Besides, pre-writing activities help prime the writing pump and get those creative juices bubbling!
 So we played word games, sentence-building games, and games that built vocabulary or taught writing skills, including this “What’s in the Bag?” game.

 Not all writing games require pencil and paper.
-One of our favorites is “What’s in the Bag?”
-It’s a guessing game that fits many levels of sophistication, so it’s adaptable to all ages, and it’s great for reinforcing the concept of concrete or descriptive writing.
+“What’s in the Bag?”
+It’s a guessing game that fits many levels of sophistication.
+So it’s adaptable to all ages and great for reinforcing the concept of concrete or descriptive writing.
 Here’s how to play:

 Gather together several paper lunch bags, each containing a common object.
 Vary the textures and shapes of the objects.